Tiphainejh/hanja/readme.md

 # Hanja getter for korean
-Check code documentation here : https://tiphainejh.github.io/hanja/
+Check the code documentation here : https://tiphainejh.github.io/hanja/

 # TODO
 - [ ] Add functionality to search korean text even if its not full